 - Price-fixing and other forms of collusion.
 Price-fixing includes an explicit agreement among competitors to raise, fix, or otherwise maintain the price at which their goods or services are sold to the detriment of either the competitive marketplace or consumers.

 - Business mergers and monopolistic practices that would result in reduced competition and harm to consumers.

 For a more in-depth description of antitrust laws, read our guide.

-If you have any information that you think we should know about and your browser supports forms, please let us know.
+If you have any information that you think we should know about and your browser supports forms, you can file a complaint online here.
 If your browser does not support forms, you may either email us or print out the form and mail it to us at:

 Office of the Attorney General